SyedTahaA/PathFinderOnMap/README.md

 ![Gif](https://github.com/SyedTahaA/PathFinderOnMap/blob/main/images/pathfinding.gif "Gif of using app")

-  1. Type in an address (e.g. Budapest, Pest megye, Hungary) or a place (e.g. University of Toronto) to load that locations nodes and edges into the map
+  1. Type in an city (e.g. Monaco) to load that locations nodes and edges into the map
          Note: Larger cities can take a long time to load while smaller ones load within a few seconds.
   2. Once the map is loaded, a node will represent each intersection, while a road between two intersections is represented by edges
   3. You can select a pathfinding algorithm and hit visualize to draw the path and see the nodes traversed